NEXT IN-PERSON AND ZOOM MEETING:

 - Presentations begin at 6:45 PM and will also be via zoom.

 - Free for SDHS Members; $15 Non-members, $10 Non-members via zoom

 - Free, easy parking at the Congregation Beth Israel.
-PARKING IN THE BETH ISRAEL LOT SDHS members and guests can park in the Beth Israel lot at the base of their grand staircase, entered on Golden Haven Road.
-An elevator by the guard booth is available to access all levels.
+SDHS members and guests may park in the Beth Israel entered from Golden Haven Road.
+An elevator by the guard booth is available to access the meeting level.